-The practical implementation of the general provisions is ensured by the application of the following regulations: Emergency Government Ordinance No. EGO 195/2005 on environmental protection, approved and amended by Law No. 265/2006; - Law No. 544/2001 on free access to public information; Government Decision no. 878/2005 on access to environmental information; - Law no. 292/2018 on environmental impact assessment for certain public Deleted: Government Decision or private projects.
-Deleted: 445 Government Decision no.1076/2004 on environmental assessment for plans and programmes; GD no. 564/2006 on the framework of Deleted: 09 public participation in elaborating certain plans and programmes Deleted: establishing the framework for related to the environment; Deleted: Law No. 554/2001 on administrative litigation; Subsequent legislation.
-Deleted: administrative contentious Government Decision no. 878/2005 on access to environmental information was adopted under the Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters, signed at Aarhus on 25 June 1998, and ratified by Law No. 86/2000.
+The practical implementation of the general provisions is ensured by the application of the following regulations:

+- Emergency Government Ordinance no.195/2005 on environmental protection, approved and amended by Law No.265/2006, as amended; - Law No.544/2001 on free access to public information, as amended; - Government Decision no.878/2005 on access to environmental information, as amended; - Law no. 292/2018 on environmental impact assessment for certain public or private projects. - Government Decision no.1076/2004 on environmental assessment for plans and programmes, as amended; - GD no.564/2006 on the framework of public participation in elaborating certain plans and programmes related to the environment, as amended; - Law No.554/2001 on administrative litigation, as amended; - Subsequent legislation.

+Government Decision no.878/2005, as amended, was adopted under the Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters, signed at Aarhus on 25 June 1998, and ratified by Law No. 86/2000.
 According with article 1 and 2, the GD No.878/2005 guarantees the right to access to environmental information held by the public authorities and sets out the conditions, basic terms, and practical arrangements in exercising it.
 The environmental information is progressively made available and disseminated gradually, so as to reach systematic accessibility and as broad dissemination as possible.

-L 292/2018 implements all three pillars of the Aarhus Convention în relation to the environmental impact assessment.
+L 292/2018 implements all three pillars of the Aarhus Convention in relation to the environmental impact assessment.
 The law includes the procedural details, like terms for public participation and authorities input in environmental impact assessment.